 Apple Ecosystem Caters to the Utmost Interest to Users

-It’s been several years since I embraced iPhone.
+It’s been several years since I embraced the iPhone.
 Though there have been some moments of disappointments, they are few and far between.

 But those lows never compelled me to ditch iPhone—not even for a moment.
-But that doesn’t mean I haven’t tried out some of the most significant rivals of iPhone.
-Lashed with high-end specs, they are launched to take Apple’s flagship head on.
+But that doesn’t mean I haven’t tried out some of the most significant rivals of the iPhone.
+Lashed with high-end specs, they are launched to take Apple’s flagship head-on.
 But even before the dust settles on them, they seem to completely get lost in translation.
 And, what’s left behind is nothing but sluggish performance and the long wait for the next iteration!

 Why Would I Ever Want to Ditch the Best?